adz/game_of_live_view/README.md

 Cell data would be:

-  * x, y: int -- positional data created on gen
+  * row, col: int -- positional data created on gen
   * alive: bool
   * alive_neighbours: int -- number of alive neighbours in this iteration